tahershaker/Kubernetes-Demo/DeployEnv/DeployMgmtClustOnAWS/README.md

 # Deploy The First - MGMT - Kubernetes Cluster With kubeadm

 This Repo is created to help building the first management kubernetes cluster.
-This cluster will hold all management components such as the **Rancher Manager** and it will be created using default vanilla kubernetes.
+This cluster will hold all management components such as the **Rancher Manager** and it will be created using default vanilla kubernetes configured with kubeadm.

 ---